How I Added a Poaching Clause to My Client Contracts in a Laravel 12 + Next.js Stack

 Shipping Fast Without Sacrificing Integrity

 This wasn’t a flashy feature—no animations, no new APIs.
 But it mattered.
 Legal compliance is part of the product, especially in B2B SaaS.
-By treating contract terms as first-class application data (not static text), we made future updates faster and safer.
+By treating contract terms as first-class application data (not static text), I made future updates faster and safer.

-The hybrid Laravel 12 + Next.js stack gave us the best of both worlds: Laravel’s rapid backend iteration and form handling, and Next.js’s modern frontend.
+The hybrid Laravel 12 + Next.js stack gave me the best of both worlds: Laravel’s rapid backend iteration and form handling, and Next.js’s modern frontend.
 Livewire kept the interactivity tight, while the shared config ensured consistency.